Starting a new project is never easy. Working during a storm that threatens your entire state makes it even harder to concentrate.

 I started working on paper (hence, the image of the notecards) before graduating to Word, with its document-view feature that uses headers to provide a visual outline of the manuscript.
 Less onerous than outlining, it’s a system I recommend to fellow writers who want flexibility as well as organization.

 George Diller, the voice of NASA’s launch control, provided the commentary for many of NASA’s missions, from the space shuttle to the probes to Jupiter, Saturn and Mars.
-I interviewed the former Sarasota, Florida resident in 1978 and again a few years ago, just as the shuttle program was ending.
-This week, Diller announced he has embarked on his final frontier–retirement.
-Here is my latest interview with him.
+I interviewed the former Sarasota, Florida resident in 1978 and again a few years ago, as the shuttle program was ending.
+While Diller has embarked on his final frontier, retirement, his spirit lives on.

 He is the voice of launch control.
 When the space shuttle takes off in a blaze of fire, the sound you hear over the roar of the rockets is George Diller, a former radio journalist turned spokesperson for the National Aeronautics and Space Administration.